Forceu/barcodebuddy-documentation/docs/usage.rst

 Using a physical barcode scanner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+*Important: The mentioned script is currently only available in the UNSTABLE channel!
+It will be included in the next release!*

 Plug in your barcode scanner to the linux computer / server you will be using.
 Run the command ``evtest`` as root.
 You will see a list of devices, select the one that is your barcode scanner and remember the number (eg. event6).
 Scan a barcode.
 You will now see output in the evtest programm.
 If not, you have selected the wrong source.

 Docker